Tiago-TSG/tiago-tsg/README.md

 🔹 Windows XP - (MCP)

-## Main Projects in the Technology area
+## Main Projects In The Technology Area

-- Creation of pipelines for continuous delivery and deployment (CI/CD) of applications for development teams.
+🔹 Creation of pipelines for continuous delivery and deployment (CI/CD) of applications for development teams.

-- Construction of modules with Terraform, for infrastructure provisioning (IaC).
+🔹 Construction of modules with Terraform, for infrastructure provisioning (IaC).

-- Team management, such as the use of agile methodologies (Jira with Kanban).
+🔹 Team management, such as the use of agile methodologies (Jira with Kanban).

-- Email service migration from the Google Workspace platform to the Office 365 platform.
+🔹 Email service migration from the Google Workspace platform to the Office 365 platform.

-- Implementation of public certificates (Certsign) for email users.
+🔹 Implementation of public certificates (Certsign) for email users.

-- Implementation of an internal certification unit (CA), through Microsoft's "ADCS" service.
+🔹 Implementation of an internal certification unit (CA), through Microsoft's "ADCS" service.

-- Implementation and management of remote user access through VPN (site-to-site and client-to-site), with IPSEC.
+🔹 Implementation and management of remote user access through VPN (site-to-site and client-to-site), with IPSEC.

-- Migration of Lotus Notes electronic mail infrastructure to Exchange 2010.
+🔹 Migration of Lotus Notes electronic mail infrastructure to Exchange 2010.

-- Provision of an electronic mail service platform with "Qmail", for selling the service.
+🔹 Provision of an electronic mail service platform with "Qmail", for selling the service.

-- Provision of network traffic monitoring service through the "SNMP" protocol (Cacti).
+🔹 Provision of network traffic monitoring service through the "SNMP" protocol (Cacti).

-- Participation in datacenter migration project.
+🔹 Participation in datacenter migration project.

 ## Contacts
   You can find me on: